 Basic loss per common share is computed by dividing net loss by the weighted average number of shares of common stock outstanding for the period.
 Diluted loss per common share is computed by dividing net loss by the weighted average number of shares of common stock outstanding, plus the number of common share equivalents that would be dilutive.
-As of June 30, 2014 and December 31, 2013, there were stock options and warrants to acquire, in the aggregate, 24,290,805 and 34,325,663 shares of our common stock, respectively, that are potentially dilutive.
+As of September 30, 2014 and December 31, 2013, there were stock options and warrants to acquire, in the aggregate, 25,255,010 and 34,325,663 shares of our common stock, respectively, that are potentially dilutive.
 However, diluted loss per share for all periods presented is the same as basic loss per share because the inclusion of common share equivalents would be anti-dilutive.
-The Company is not disclosing the number of weighted average diluted shares outstanding for the three months ended June 30, 2014 because the impact is immaterial.